St. Andrew Presbyterian Church

 If you can't join us, you can still watch the service in real-time.
 Join us in person or watch it here live Sunday morning, 10:00am.
 You can view it upon completion by clicking on the video graphic to the left.

 We continue to keep our financial commitments to our mission partners and staff.
-If you are not yet able to join us, thank you for remembering to send in your financial pledges and offerings or donating here.
+If you are not yet able to join us, thank you for remembering to send in your financial pledges and offerings or donating here in support of our ministry.

 0 Comments